chloealbright/DevHiveMind/Algorithms & Data Structures/Partially Sorted.md

 1. **Rotated Array:**
 - Elements are shifted circularly.
 For example, `[3, 4, 5, 1, 2]` is a rotated version of `[1, 2, 3, 4, 5]`.
+- Probably only one were Binary search can be applied were you want to get lowest value at the beginning to access it.

 2. **Nearly Sorted Array:**
 - Elements are mostly in sorted order, but a few elements are out of place.
 This can happen, for instance, when a small number of elements are swapped.